selw-prog/selwood/minecraft/minecraft.md

    * I have had rclone stop working on 2 occasions.
 I believe the API credentials are aging out.
 * This is running as a systemd service.
 * Grok was used to generate the recommendations listed below as well as the majority of the backup script.
+* I was using 3GB of RAM initially which was fine.
+Once I added rails and redstone I would experience stuttering while on it.

 ## Screenfetch
 ![minecraft-vm-screenfetch](https://github.com/user-attachments/assets/24c714c0-f044-49af-a565-6d2463bd57cf)